matchyc/vector-search-papers/README.md

 A curated collection of awesome papers in the field of vector search, known as approximate nearest neighbor search (ANN search, ANNS).
 This repository aims to gather high-quality research papers, articles, and resources that provide valuable insights and advancements.
 This technology is a critical component in vector databases, retrieval-augmented generation (RAG), large-scale information retrieval, recommendation systems, drug discovery, image search, etc.

+>I hope everyone interested in vector search can help build the list.
+We will list the contributors.

 ## The latest update: 2025-04-07

 ## Table of Contents